lamhq/tech-notes/pages/devops/aws/networking/cloudfront.md

 Files can also be uploaded to CloudFront.

-## Features

-**Security**.
-Defaults to HTTPS connections with the ability to add custom SSL certificate and domain

-**Endpoint Support**.
-Can be used to front AWS endpoints along with non-AWS applications

-**Global Distribution**.
-You can't pick specific countries - just general areas of the globe

-**Expiring Content**.
-You can force an expiration of content from the cache if you can't wait for the TTL

 ## Edge Locations

 An edge location is the location where content is cached (separate to AWS regions/AZs).